Editor's Note — May 11, 2026

 Digital accessibility in healthcare is now a clear legal requirement under HHS’s updated Section 504 rule.
 It is also a chance to deliver better experiences to every patient who relies on your digital services.

-Providers that act early and commit to continuous improvement will be better positioned to meet their obligations and maintain trust with patients, caregivers, and regulators.
+Providers that act early on HHS Section 504 digital accessibility and commit to continuous improvement will be better positioned to meet their obligations and maintain trust with patients, caregivers, and regulators.

 Disclaimer: The materials in this blog are for educational purposes only and do not constitute legal advice.
 Organizations should consult their legal counsel for advice on specific situations.